nbmanning/nbmann-hugo-academic/content/authors/admin/_index.md

 title: Nick Manning
 email: ""
 ---
-Nick Manning is a graduate student pursuing a mix of ecology, geography, and environmental consevration at MSU's Center for Systems Integration and sustainability.
+Nick Manning is a graduate student pursuing a mix of ecology, geography, and environmental conservation at MSU's [Center for Systems Integration and Sustainability](https://www.canr.msu.edu/csis/).

-His current research surrounds evaluating the distant links between natural disasters in one region and land change in another through the metacoupling framework.
+His current research surrounds evaluating the distant links between natural disasters in one region and land change in another through the [metacoupling](https://www.canr.msu.edu/telecoupling/metacoupling/) framework.
 Outside of this, he has other research interests in geospatial data science, renewable energy and biogeography.

 Before starting at MSU, Nick was a member of the Biogeography & Landscape Dynamics lab at Kent State University, where he began his coding journey in R and Google Earth Engine.